GalSim-developers/GalSim/README.md

 * Can make the images either via i) Fourier transform, ii) real-space convolution (real-space being occasionally faster than Fourier), or iii) photon-shooting.
-The exception is that object that include a deconvolution (such as RealGalaxy objects) must be carried out using Fourier methods only.
+The exception is that objects that include a deconvolution (such as RealGalaxy objects) must be carried out using Fourier methods only.